Multi-Tenant Retail on the Rise

 1. Competitive Lending Structures

 Multi-tenant retail assets enjoy favorable lending structures compared to other assets, like residential real estate.
-With lenders having a competitive appetite for these assets as emerge from the pandemic, investors can obtain higher LTVs (up to 80%).
+With lenders having a competitive appetite for these assets as they emerge from the pandemic, investors can obtain higher LTVs (up to 75%).

 Investors can also enjoy maximum leverage in major markets with these assets.
 As such, you can build amortization in the short-term, equity in the long term, and generate cash flow with borrowed money.